junxit/us-congress-bills-112/bill.md

   - **(1)** *In general* Section 102 of the Flood Disaster Protection Act of 1973 (42 U.S.C.
 4012a) is amended by adding at the end the following new subsection:
     > - **(i)** *Authority To temporarily suspend mandatory purchase requirement*
     >   - **(1)** *Finding by Administrator that area is an eligible area* For any area, upon a request submitted to the Administrator by a local government authority having jurisdiction over any portion of the area, the Administrator shall make a finding of whether the area is an eligible area under paragraph (3).
 If the Administrator finds that such area is an eligible area, the Administrator shall, in the discretion of the Administrator, designate a period during which such finding shall be effective, which shall not be longer in duration than 12 months.
-    >   - **(2)** *Suspension of mandatory purchase requirement* If the Administrator makes a finding under paragraph (1) that an area is an eligible area under paragraph (3), during the period specified in the finding, the designation of such eligible area as an area having special flood hazards shall not be effective for purposes of subsection (a), (b), and (e) of this section, and section 202(a) of this Act.
+    >   - **(2)** *Suspension of mandatory purchase requirement* If the Administrator makes a finding under paragraph (1) that an area is an eligible area under paragraph (3), during the period specified in the finding, the designation of such eligible area as an area having special flood hazards shall not be effective for purposes of subsections (a), (b), and (e) of this section, and section 202(a) of this Act.
 Nothing in this paragraph may be construed to prevent any lender, servicer, regulated lending institution, Federal agency lender, the Federal National Mortgage Association, or the Federal Home Loan Mortgage Corporation, at the discretion of such entity, from requiring the purchase of flood insurance coverage in connection with the making, increasing, extending, or renewing of a loan secured by improved real estate or a mobile home located or to be located in such eligible area during such period or a lender or servicer from purchasing coverage on behalf of a borrower pursuant to subsection (e).
     >   - **(3)** *Eligible areas* An eligible area under this paragraph is an area that is designated or will, pursuant to any issuance, revision, updating, or other change in flood insurance maps that takes effect on or after the date of the enactment of the Flood Insurance Reform Act of 2011, become designated as an area having special flood hazards and that meets any one of the following 3 requirements:
     >     - **(A)** *Areas with no history of special flood hazards* The area does not include any area that has ever previously been designated as an area having special flood hazards.
     >     - **(B)** *Areas with flood protection systems under improvements* The area was intended to be protected by a flood protection system—
     >       - **(i)** that has been decertified, or is required to be certified, as providing protection for the 100-year frequency flood standard;
     >       - **(ii)** that is being improved, constructed, or reconstructed; and
     >       - **(iii)** for which the Administrator has determined measurable progress toward completion of such improvement, construction, reconstruction is being made and toward securing financial commitments sufficient to fund such completion.
-    >     - **(C)** *Areas for which appeal has been filed* An area for which a community has appealed—
-    >       - **(i)** designation of the area as having special flood hazards in a timely manner under section 1363; or
+    >     - **(C)** *Areas for which appeal has been filed* An area for which a community has appealed designation of the area as having special flood hazards in a timely manner under section 1363.
-    >       - **(ii)** any decertification or deaccreditation of a dam, levee, or other flood protection system or the level of protection afforded by a dam, levee, or system.
     >   - **(4)** *Extension of delay* Upon a request submitted by a local government authority having jurisdiction over any portion of the eligible area, the Administrator may extend the period during which a finding under paragraph (1) shall be effective, except that—
     >     - **(A)** each such extension under this paragraph shall not be for a period exceeding 12 months; and
     >     - **(B)** for any area, the cumulative number of such extensions may not exceed 2.
+    >   - **(5)** *Additional extension for communities making more than adequate progress on flood protection system*
+    >     - **(A)** *Extension*
+    >       - **(i)** *Authority* Except as provided in subparagraph (B), in the case of an eligible area for which the Administrator has, pursuant to paragraph (4), extended the period of effectiveness of the finding under paragraph (1) for the area, upon a request submitted by a local government authority having jurisdiction over any portion of the eligible area, if the Administrator finds that more than adequate progress has been made on the construction of a flood protection system for such area, as determined in accordance with the last sentence of section 1307(e) of the National Flood Insurance Act of 1968 (42 U.S.C.
+4014(e)), the Administrator may, in the discretion of the Administrator, further extend the period during which the finding under paragraph (1) shall be effective for such area for an additional 12 months.
+    >       - **(ii)** *Limit* For any eligible area, the cumulative number of extensions under this subparagraph may not exceed 2.
+    >     - **(B)** *Exclusion for new mortgages*
+    >       - **(i)** *Exclusion* Any extension under subparagraph (A) of this paragraph of a finding under paragraph (1) shall not be effective with respect to any excluded property after the origination, increase, extension, or renewal of the loan referred to in clause (ii)(II) for the property.
+    >       - **(ii)** *Excluded properties* For purposes of this subparagraph, the term “excluded property” means any improved real estate or mobile home—
+    >         - **(I)** that is located in an eligible area; and
+    >         - **(II)** for which, during the period that any extension under subparagraph (A) of this paragraph of a finding under paragraph (1) is otherwise in effect for the eligible area in which such property is located—
+    >           - **(aa)** a loan that is secured by the property is originated; or
+    >           - **(bb)** any existing loan that is secured by the property is increased, extended, or renewed.
-    >   - **(5)** *Rule of construction* Nothing in this subsection may be construed to affect the applicability of a designation of any area as an area having special flood hazards for purposes of the availability of flood insurance coverage, criteria for land management and use, notification of flood hazards, eligibility for mitigation assistance, or any other purpose or provision not specifically referred to in paragraph (2).
+    >   - **(6)** *Rule of construction* Nothing in this subsection may be construed to affect the applicability of a designation of any area as an area having special flood hazards for purposes of the availability of flood insurance coverage, criteria for land management and use, notification of flood hazards, eligibility for mitigation assistance, or any other purpose or provision not specifically referred to in paragraph (2).
-    >   - **(6)** *Reports* The Administrator shall, in each annual report submitted pursuant to section 1320, include information identifying each finding under paragraph (1) by the Administrator during the preceding year that an area is an area having special flood hazards, the basis for each such finding, any extensions pursuant to paragraph (4) of the periods of effectiveness of such findings, and the reasons for such extensions.
+    >   - **(7)** *Reports* The Administrator shall, in each annual report submitted pursuant to section 1320, include information identifying each finding under paragraph (1) by the Administrator during the preceding year that an area is an area having special flood hazards, the basis for each such finding, any extensions pursuant to paragraph (4) of the periods of effectiveness of such findings, and the reasons for such extensions.

   - **(2)** *No refunds* Nothing in this subsection or the amendments made by this subsection may be construed to authorize or require any payment or refund for flood insurance coverage purchased for any property that covered any period during which such coverage is not required for the property pursuant to the applicability of the amendment made by paragraph (1).
 - **(b)** *Termination of force-Placed insurance* Section 102(e) of the Flood Disaster Protection Act of 1973 (42 U.S.C.
 4012a(e)) is amended—